will-stubner/workshop/README.md

 ![](https://github.com/will-stubner/workshop/blob/master/pop_differences.PNG)
 Finally, the Amman District includes the large Ba'qaa refugee camp in the north, which reports a signfigant undercount.
 ![](https://github.com/will-stubner/workshop/blob/master/AMMAN_POP_zoom.png)

+Al-Balqa Urban Areas
+Al-Balqa is a very sparesely populated area near the city of Salt in the Balqa governate.
+I suspect that much of the population simply commutes to Salt for work most days, as is common in Jordan

+In the road network, you can see the Royal Highway in the southern edge of the province, which runs north to south across the country